This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 At its most basic level, event streaming could be used as a replacement for a message queue to allow services to

-publish a stream of events that represent important data points or changes in state in that service, but aren’t
+service A to send a message specifically destined for service B. In contrast, in event streaming, every service publishes a stream of events that represent important data points or changes in state in that service but that aren’t

 whatever streams of events are relevant to them.
 This is known as an event-driven architecture.

 your services.
-In Figure 101, you saw a simplified diagram showing all systems sending their data to a data
+In Figure 86, you saw a simplified diagram showing all systems sending their data to a data

-As the number of services grows, the number of connections between them—whether those are synchronous or asynchronous
+As the number of services grows, the number of connections between them grows even faster.
+With n services, you end up

-a variety of interfaces and protocols that often require complicated ETL.
-Setting up and maintaining all these
+with roughly n2 connections across a variety of interfaces and protocols that often require complicated ETL.
+Setting

-connections can be a massive undertaking.
-Event streaming offers an alternative solution, as shown in
+up and maintaining all these connections can be a massive undertaking.
+Event streaming offers an alternative solution,

-In Part 7, you saw that a network switch allows you to connect N computers with N cables (each
+In Part 7, you saw that a network switch allows you to connect n computers with n cables (each

-computer has one cable connected to the switch) instead of N2.
-Analogously, an event streaming platform allows you to
+computer has one cable connected to the switch) instead of n2.
+Analogously, an event-streaming platform allows you to

-connect N services with N connections (each service has one connection to the event streaming platform) instead of N2.
+connect n services with n connections (each service has one connection to the event-streaming platform) instead of n2.

 Dramatically simplified connectivity is one of the major benefits of an event-driven architecture.
 Another major